 Need some bridal inspiration that'll make your melanin pop like there's no tomorrow?
 Take a look at this bridal portrait styled shoot orchestrated by detail-oriented women of color.
 Sure, centerpieces and decor matter, but there's no way a bride wants those features to steal all the attention on her big day.
 That's why we love this bride-focused styled shoot.
 It shows us that black women can rock traditional princess gowns along with their natural beauty.
 The model in this shoot simply took our breath away with her tiered lace skirt, veil and flower crown, as well as her striking nude and burgundy-tinged makeup that prove chocolate is the sweetest shade.
 Not to mention, the lush green backdrops and castle-like architecture that add a touch of royalty to the overall look of this shoot.
 Check out how you can become the belle of the ball on your wedding day with this gracefully styled shoot captured at the Dogwood Dell in Richmond, Virginia by Kierra Henderson and Rachel May of Taylored Grace Photography.

 Agape Love Events, a Virginia-based event planning and coordination company teamed up with a handful of talented vendors to bring this effortlessly beautiful portrait session to life.
-Here is what Jasmine Lowery of Agape Love Events had to say about this gorgeous black bride-focused styled shoot:
+Here is what Kierra Henderson of Taylored Grace Photography had to say about collaborating with Agape Love Events for this gorgeous black bride-focused styled shoot:

 "We were all meant to shine -- to glow.
 No matter how small you think your light is, no amount of darkness can ever overcome it.
 When you glow, you overcome gloom.
 When you shine, you overtake shadows.
 So why not show the world your light?
 Your beauty, and your brilliance?
 So many times we have felt the pain, the burden, and the ridicule of being black women.
 These are our shadows.
 But when we celebrate our gorgeousness, our texture, our pigments, our fierceness, our tenacity, our grace, and our love, we shine the light on what we are truly made of.
 This is how we glow.
 These images were created by women of color for women of color.
 They are permission granters.
 You have been granted permission to be all that you were created to be.
 You are represented.
 Your individual light is as brilliant as a star in the heavens.
 And when we collectively shine our light, just as the stars do, together we become an awe-inspiring wonder to behold.
 This is how we glow."